Honoré Zanchi: First crimes

-In 1978, Zanchi found a job as a bricklayer, but continued doing burglaries to meet his financial needs.
-One of these occurred at a cinema in Annonay, for which he was arrested and sent to prison.
-After spending almost a year in prison, he was released from the remand centre with a six-month suspended sentence.
+In 1978, Zanchi was 16 years old and found a job as a bricklayer.
+To support himself financially, Zanchi committed several bulgaries, including one at a cinema in Annonay.
+He was eventually arrested and sentenced to six-month suspended sentence and six months' imprisonment.
+He served a few months in prison in 1979, while still a minor.

-In 1979, at the age of 17, Zanchi met a young motorcycling expert, Jean-François André.
-The two young men became very close and admired each other as brothers, putting their friendship above all limits.
-Zanchi soon became a biker, rubbing shoulders with André and his friends.
-However, Zanchi is not content with his delinquent actions, and spends several periods in prison during the 1980s.
-Each time he was released from prison, Zanchi took to more roads to repeat his crimes.
+In early 1980, at the age of 17, Zanchi met a young motorcyclist who was an expert in the field: Jean-François André.
+The two young men became very close and admired each other like brothers; they placed their friendship above all else.
+Zanchi quickly became a biker and hung out with André and his friends.
+However, Zanchi did not give up his criminal activities and served several prison sentences in the 1980s for theft, armed violence and assault and battery.
+His speciality was burglarising sports shops.

 In 1985, when Jean-François André was setting up his future bar in a large building in La Thine (Drôme), Zanchi joined him and around thirty other bikers.
 André is a Harley-Davidson enthusiast and is nicknamed “La Pie”.
 He sets up his own business, and his passion becomes exponentially more popular.
 Although Zanchi commits his misdeeds alone, he remains very close to André.
 Zanchi and André are known to the police for some drug trafficking, but André avoids prison.
 Zanchi, on the other hand, continues his burglaries, robbing some thirty sports stores, for which he returns to prison several times.
-On 31 December 1990, Zanchi had a boy, Angelino, with his girlfriend, whom he had met in the late 1980s.
+On 31 December 1990, Zanchi had a boy, Angelino, with his girlfriend, whom he had met in the 1980s.